city41/mate-i3-applet/README.md

 * Ubuntu MATE 16.04 with MATE 1.12.1 and i3 4.11
 * Ubuntu MATE 17.10 with MATE 1.18.0 and i3 4.13 (see caveat just below)

-## Using on MATE 1.18.0+ with GTK3
+## Only supporting GTK3

-MATE 1.18.0 made the switch to GTK 3, and so this applet does not work.
-I'll address that properly eventually, but to fix it, edit matei3applet.py.
-Towards the top, change
+MATE 1.18.0 made the switch to GTK 3, and so this applet now assumes GTK 3.
+To go back to GTK 2, edit matei3applet.py, change

+`gi.require_version("Gtk", "3.0")`

+to

 `gi.require_version("Gtk", "2.0")`

-to

-`gi.require_version("Gtk", "3.0")`
+but please note I will not address GTK 2 specific issues.
+Please upgrade to a newer version of MATE instead.

 ## How to Install